intel/llvm/sycl/doc/ABIPolicyGuide.md

 Application Binary Interface is a contract between binary modules, that defines how structures and routines are accessed in machine code.
-Changing the ABI may break backwards compatibility with library for user-developed applications, resulting in need to rebuild such applications.
-The goal of this document is to provide guidelines for maintaining the current ABI and mechanisms of notifying users about ABI changes.
+Changing the ABI may break backwards compatibility of user application with the DPC++ runtime library for user-developed applications, resulting in need to rebuild such applications.
+The goal of this document is to provide guidelines for maintaining the current ABI of the DPC++ runtime library and mechanisms of notifying users about ABI changes.

 All ABI changes can be divided into two large groups: breaking and non-breaking.
 A breaking change means that the new binary is incompatible with the previous